TEXAS EXPUNGEMENT ATTORNEY

 Deferred DWI/BWI — § 411.0726

-• First offender; discharged/dismissed; wait 2 years
+• First offender; discharged/dismissed; typical 2-year wait

 • No accident, no CDL/CLP, no BAC ≥ 0.15, no § 49.09 enhancement